giofontana/webhook-prevent-delete-denyall/README.md

 # Add denyall NP to OpenShift Project Template

-Additionally, you can add a denyall NP to OpenShif Template.
+Additionally, you can add a denyall NP to OpenShift Template.
 That way you will garantee that every new project will have a denyall NP.

 ```bash
 oc create -f template/template.yaml